Bolaji Akinyemi: Term as external affairs minister

 Akinyemi was appointed Minister of External Affairs by military leader Ibrahim Babangida in 1985.
 While in this position, he originated the Technical Aid Corps (TAC), a program which sent Nigerian professionals overseas to engage in volunteer work.
 It was designed to "promote the country's image and status as a major contributor to Third World and particularly African development".
 He also came up with the concept of the "Concert of Medium Powers".

 In his position as Minister of External Affairs, Akinyemi headed numerous Nigerian delegations.
 Among the delegations he headed were his country's delegations to the United Nations General Assembly Session (1985), the Organisation of African Unity, Council of Ministers Session (1986), the Non–Aligned Foreign Ministers Conference (1986), the United Nations General Assembly Annual Session (1986), the United Nations General Assembly Special Session on the Critical Economic Situation in Africa (1986), the Budget Session of the Council of Ministers of the Organisation of African Unity (1987), the Ordinary Session of the Council of Ministers of the Organisation of African Unity (1987), the United Nations General Assembly Session (1987), and to the Extra–Ordinary Session of the Council of Ministers of the Organisation of African Unity devoted to African debt (1987).

 In 1987, Akinyemi stated his support for Nigeria developing nuclear weapons.
 He referred to the proposal as the "black bomb," and said that "Nigeria has a sacred responsibility to challenge the racial monopoly of nuclear weapons."

 Later life

 During the short-lived Third Republic of 1993, he called on the military to overthrow Ernest Shonekan's administration; Sani Abacha, Defense Minister at the time, later did so, and assumed the position of head of state.
 Akinyemi was later among those who opposed Abacha's regime.

 In August 2007, President Umaru Yar'Adua appointed him to the newly created Electoral Reform Panel.
+In January 2025, President Bola Tinubu appointed Akinyemi as the board chairman of the Nigerian Institute of International Affairs.